 Graff Diamonds The Fascination – $40 Million

-Another thing that makes this watch unique is the interchangeable feature.
-The diamond can be worn in two ways: a centerpiece of a bracelet or a ring.
+Another thing that makes this watch unique is its interchangeable feature.
+The diamond can be worn in two ways: a bracelet’s centerpiece or a ring.

 Breguet No. 160 Grande Complication Marie-Antoinette – $30 million